Home > Board Charter

 The Company’s Constitution stipulate a minimum of two (2) and a maximum of twelve (12) Directors.
 The Board shall, from time to time to examine its size with a view to determine the impact of its number upon its effectiveness.

 To enhance its effectiveness, the Nominating Committee is entrusted by the Board to appraise candidates for directorship, including those who retire and offer themselves for re-election and re-appointment, before recommending to the Board.
+All Directors shall satisfy the fit and proper criteria in the Group’s Fit and Proper Policy.
 The composition of the Board shall be guided by the Board Diversity Policy to ensure the Board is of appropriate mix so as to optimise the performance of the Board, as a whole, and align the Board’s capabilities with the strategic direction of the Company.
+To comply with Paragraph 15.02(1)(b) of the Listing Requirements, there shall be at least one (1) woman director on the Board.

-The Board shall identify and appoint from amongst its members, a Senior Independent Non-Executive Director to whom the concerns of Directors and shareholders of the Company may be conveyed.
+The Board may identify and appoint from amongst its members, a Senior Independent Non-Executive Director to whom the concerns of Directors and shareholders of the Company may be conveyed.

 For purpose of accountability, the Board recognises the importance of having a clearly accepted division of responsibilities at the head of the business segment.
 Each business segment shall be headed by an Executive Director who shall be accountable directly to the EXCO.